Azure regions, availability zones, and region pairs

 Azure regions

-region is a geographical area on the planet that contains at least one but potentially multiple datacenters that are nearby and networked together with a low-latency network.
+A region is a geographical area on the planet that contains at least one but potentially multiple datacenters that are nearby and networked together with a low-latency network.
 Azure intelligently assigns and controls the resources within each region to ensure workloads are appropriately balanced.

 When you deploy a resource in Azure, you'll often need to choose the region where you want your resource deployed.